 - a local municipal water works (helping to assess water quality).

 So, what is it that those cricket frogs have to do with climate change?
-Check out our environmental studies program and find out.
+Check out our environmental and sustainability studies program and find out.